CartoDB/carto-selfhosted/README.md

 In case you want to use your own cloud buckets, read the information in `customer.env` and uncomment the supported provider (AWS S3, GCP Buckets or Azure Buckets).
 Fill in the [credentials](doc/buckets.md).

-#### Enable BigQuery Oauth connections
+#### Enable BigQuery OAuth connections

 This feature allows users to create a BigQuery connection using `Sign in with Google` instead of providing a service account key.
-Note that connections created with Oauth cannot be shared with other organization users.
+Note that connections created with OAuth cannot be shared with other organization users.

-1. Create an oauth consent screen inside the desired GCP project.
+1. Create an OAuth consent screen inside the desired GCP project.
    - Introduce an app name and a user support email.
    - Add an authorized domain (the one used in your email).
    - Add another email as dev contact info (it can be the same).
    - Add the following scopes: `./auth/userinfo.email`, `./auth/userinfo.profile` & `./auth/bigquery`.

-2. Create an Oauth credentials.
+2. Create an OAuth credentials.
    - Type: Web application.
    - Authorized JavaScript origins: `https://<your_selfhosted_domain>`.
    - Authorized redirect URIs: `https://<your_selfhosted_domain>/connections/bigquery/oauth`.
    - Download the credentials file.

-3. In your selfhosted's customer.env file, set the following vars with the values from the credentials file:
+3. In your self hosted's customer.env file, set the following vars with the values from the credentials file:

 ```
 REACT_APP_BIGQUERY_OAUTH=true
 BIGQUERY_OAUTH2_CLIENT_ID=<value_from_credentials_web_client_id>